 Panasonic G80 EVF: EYES OPEN

 The bigger body also makes room for a centrally-mounted electronic viewfinder, and it’s an absolute beauty.

 Panasonic has ditched LCD for a faster, brighter and more colourful OLED EVF, which looks absolutely pin-sharp thanks to a 2,360k-dot resolution.
 It’s perfect for bright daylight shooting, where the flip-out touchscreen would otherwise be tough to see.

 It gives a 100% field of view, so you're seeing the entire captured frame, and the 0.74x magnification is a lot higher than many rivals - especially at this price.

 There’s basically no lag between what you point the camera at and what the EVF displays.
 Panasonic reckons it’s less than 0.01sec, which is so quick it’s impossible to notice.
 You’ll have no trouble tracking fast-moving subjects with this raised to your eyeballs.

 The eye sensor shuts off the touchscreen as soon as you bring the camera up to your face, too - so no wasted battery power.

 Panasonic G80 LCD screen: FLIP REVERSE IT

 You still get a touchscreen on the back, of course.
-It’s a 3in LCD vars-angle monitor that flips out completely for easier composition.
+It’s a 3in LCD vari-angle monitor that flips out completely for easier composition.
 You can flip it back in on itself, too - keeping the screen scratch-free while you’re not shooting.